pingidentity/pf-authn-js-widget/CONTRIBUTING.md

 ## Alternate Routes for Reporting Issues and Suggesting Enhancements

-If you have a support contract with Ping Identity, you can get assistance with the PingFederate Authentication Widget in the same way that you get support for other Ping Identity products.
+If you have a support contract with Ping Identity, you can get assistance with the JavaScript Widget for the PingFederate Authentication API in the same way that you get support for other Ping Identity products.
 Contact support@pingidentity.com for information about obtaining a support contract.

 ## Contributing Code Changes